MACKENNADRIES/youra_backend/README.md

 - Ability to follow other users and see their RAKs in a feed.
 - Like and comment functionality on RAK posts.
 - Ability to unfollow other users

+### Resolution Centre:
+- Uswers can report RAK's that were claimed and then unfulfilled
+- Users can report inappropriate Raks/comments
+- Users can block other users
+- Users can report other users

 ### Leaderboard:
 - Global or local leaderboard showing top contributors based on aura points or completed RAKs.